APEGA Innovation in Education Awards

-All Alberta educators certified to teach in Alberta can apply!
+All Alberta schools and educators certified to teach in Alberta can apply!

 - be currently employed by a Grade K to 12 school or school board

-- be in a role that works with a classroom of students
+- be in a role that works with K to 12 students

 - have the full support of your school or school board

 We encourage you to think BIG and think outside the box.
 We're looking for creative, high-impact proposals that allow students to lead the charge and create amazing results for their classroom and community.